stedavkle/ML-Bundesliga/README.rst

 Installation
 ======
 Requirements:
-* Python 3.9
+* Python 3.9.
-* pip
+* pip.
-* Chrome, Chromium or Mircosoft Edge Browser
+* Chrome, Chromium or Mircosoft Edge Browser.

 Then download the whole Repo or clone it with git.::